Bariatric Surgery Program

 What types of bariatric surgical procedures can be performed?

-There are four main types of procedures:
+There are three main types of procedures:

 - Gastric Bypass Surgery separates the stomach into two unequal compartments.
 During digestion, the food empties from the tiny stomach pouch into the upper intestine.